ryo-ohki-code/sideshift-payment-integration-node/README.md

 **isCoinValid(coinNetwork)**:
-The isCoinValid function is a coin validation utility that checks whether a specified coin-network combination exists in the available coins list from the SideShift API.
+Check if a coin-network exists in the SideShift API.

 ```
 shiftProcessor.isCoinValid("ETH-bitcoin") // false